AY2526S1-CS2113-T10-3/tp/docs/DeveloperGuide.md

 ![Architecture Overview](diagrams/ArchitectureOverview.png)

 The architecture diagram above shows the high-level design of the application.
-The main components and their interactions are:
+The main components are:

+**Uniflow (Main Class)**
+- Entry point that initializes core components and runs the main command loop

+**UI (User Interface)**
-- **UI**: Handles all user interactions, reading commands and displaying results
+- Handles all user interactions, reading commands via Scanner and displaying formatted results

+**Parser**
-- **Parser**: Parses user input strings and creates appropriate Command objects
+- Parses user input strings into Command objects
-- **Command**: Executes the requested operations on the data models
+- Validates command syntax and throws UniflowException for invalid commands

+**Command (Abstract Class)**
+- Base class for all command types using the Command Pattern
+- Defines execute() method and isExit() to control application flow

+**Module**
+- Represents a course session with ID, name, timing, session type, and score breakdown
+- Provides methods to check for tutorials and retrieve module information

+**ModuleList**
-- **ModuleList**: Manages the collection of modules in the timetable
+- Manages the collection of modules in the timetable
+- Provides add, delete, filter operations and detects timetable clashes

+**Course**
+- Represents a completed course with code, credits, and grade for GPA calculation

+**CourseRecord**
-- **CourseRecord**: Manages completed courses for GPA calculation
+- Manages completed courses for academic record keeping

+**ReviewManager**
-- **ReviewManager**: Manages course reviews from students
+- Manages course reviews from students, storing reviews in a Map by course code

+**ReviewStorage**
-- **ReviewStorage**: Handles persistence of review data to file
+- Handles persistence of review data to file using pipe-delimited format

 ### Command Execution Flow